-Examine the hierarchy and the data elements that are configured for extraction.
-There may be project level inconsistencies that occurred as a result of variances in study reporting that can only be uncovered after reviewing the extraction of several studies.
+Examine the data elements for extraction.
+There may be inconsistencies that occurred as a result of variances in study reporting that can only be uncovered after reviewing the extraction of several studies.
 When examining the extraction for each study, look out for the following common data element errors:

 - Clarify any data elements that are vague (ex: how are we defining clinical improvement?) and make sure that the collected data is consistent with that definition. - Studies that have a limited amount of data elements extracted (low data density).
-Comment directly on the study to be evaluated for secondary review. - Data elements may have been configured incorrectly, if you notice that an element is being reported more often as a mean instead of a median, this may need to be changed or noted to be changed in the hierarchy. - Look at quantitative synthesis and note data elements that are "empty" or very small in the drop down.
-If there are less than 5 studies with data extracted for that element, it is worth proposing eliminating that data element. - Check that outcomes are reported on consistent scales with the same units (ex: if pain is reported on a VAS vs NRS scale, then there is a need to create two separate data elements) - Check units of data elements to ensure they are consistently reported the same way in the nest.
+Comment directly on the study to be evaluated for secondary review. - If you notice that a data element is being reported more often as a mean instead of a median, this may need to be changed. - Check that outcomes are reported on consistent scales with the same units (ex: if pain is reported on a VAS vs NRS scale, then there is a need to create two separate data elements). - Check units of data elements to ensure they are consistently reported the same way.

-Examine the nest at the study level.
-Go through each study and check each element, intervention, and follow-up period are correctly extracted by searching the PDF and paying special attention to the abstract, tables, methods and results.
+Go through each study and check that each element, intervention, and follow-up period are correctly extracted, paying special attention to the abstract, tables, methods and results.